-Throughout training the objective is to develop the knowledge, skills, competence, attitudes and behaviours consistent with specialist level clinical, scientific and professional practice.
-Clinically, the specialist assesses the appropriate clinical investigations for his/her local population, evaluates how those investigations relate to diagnosis, management and prognosis, and provides the expertise to ensure appropriate application.
-Scientifically, he/she is able to assess the scope of service need, plan and implement its delivery, and ensure a safe and effective working environment.
-Professionally the specialist is able to take personal responsibility for his/her actions, working autonomously to take the initiative in complex and unpredictable situations.
+Throughout training, the objective is to develop the knowledge, skills, competence, attitudes and behaviours consistent with specialist level clinical, scientific and professional practise.
+Clinically, the specialist assesses the appropriate clinical investigations for his/her local population; evaluates how those investigations relate to diagnosis, management and prognosis; and provides the expertise to ensure appropriate application.
+Scientifically, he/she is able to assess the scope of service need, plan and implement its delivery and ensure a safe and effective working environment.
+Professionally, the specialist is able to take personal responsibility for his/her actions, working autonomously to take the initiative in complex and unpredictable situations.
 Additionally, specialists assess, plan, conduct, report, diffuse and adopt their research, development and innovation output.
-Their clinical leadership training contributes to the evolution of health and healthcare services be supported in attending relevant local, national and, if appropriate, international meetings and courses.
-Experience of working in more than one centre is important for achieving broader exposure to a variety of clinical and scientific environments.
+Their clinical leadership training contributes to the evolution of health and healthcare services.